aashnajoshi/Django/Notes.md

     python manage.py migrate app
 ```

-- Delete the migration file from the `migrations` directory inside the app directory and the `db.sqlite3` file.
+- Delete the *app_name/migrations* directory and the `db.sqlite3` file.

+- Run the migrations (Step 1 & 3) again to create the tables again.

 ## 7. CRUD Operations
 - Open the shell: